aelise17264/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain the difference between `Relational Databases` and `SQL`.
+1. Explain the difference between `Relational Databases` and `SQL`. relational database is a collection of data with predefined relationships which is organized into tables(rows & collums) sql is the language we use to manage the data in a relational database

-2. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`? to uniquely identify each row, prevent redundancies

-3. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table. foreign key

-4. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables. we need a 3rd table to manage the transactions & relationships between the 2 tables

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.